aspose-total/Aspose.Total-Products/total/en/android-java/conversion/json-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert JSON Format to PPTM in Android" h2="Parse JSON format to PPTM in Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert JSON to PPTM?</h2>

+JSON (JavaScript Object Notation) is a lightweight data-interchange format that is used to exchange data between different applications.
+It is a text-based format that is easy to read and write.
+On the other hand, PPTM (PowerPoint Macro-Enabled Presentation) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a binary file format that supports macros and other features.
+Therefore, it is necessary to convert JSON to PPTM in order to use the data in a presentation.

+<h2>How Aspose.Total helps for JSON to PPTM Conversion?</h2>

-You can convert JSON format to PPTM in your Android applications in a two-step process.
-Firstly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can parse JSON to PPTX.
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to PPTM.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render documents in various formats.
+It includes Aspose.Cells for Android via Java and Aspose.Slides for Android via Java APIs.
+By using Aspose.Cells for Android via Java, you can parse JSON to PPTX.
+After that, by using Aspose.Slides for Android via Java, you can convert PPTX to PPTM.
+This two-step process makes it easy to convert JSON to PPTM in Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}